Quarterpie3141/Kubernetes-install-script/README.md

 3. Make the script executable:
     ```bash
-    $ chmod +x ./kubernetaes-install.sh
+    $ chmod +x ./kubernetes-install.sh
     ```

 4. Run the script
     ```bash
     $ ./kubernetes-install.sh
     ```
-5. follow the CLI prompts to configure your cluster(see below)
+5. Follow the CLI prompts to configure your cluster(see below)